csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 5.9 SUMMARY

-We have looked at a variety of games to understand what optimal play means and to under- stand how to play well in practice.
+We have looked at a variety of games to understand what optimal play means and to understand how to play well in practice.
 The most important ideas are as follows:

-• A game can be defined by the **initial state** (how the board is set up), the legal **actions** in each state, the **result** of each action, a **terminal test** (which says when the game is over), and a **utility function** that applies to terminal states.
+- A game can be defined by the **initial state** (how the board is set up), the legal **actions** in each state, the **result** of each action, a **terminal test** (which says when the game is over), and a **utility function** that applies to terminal states.

-• In two-player zero-sum games with **perfect information**, the **minimax** algorithm can select optimal moves by a depth-first enumeration of the game tree.
+- In two-player zero-sum games with **perfect information**, the **minimax** algorithm can select optimal moves by a depth-first enumeration of the game tree.

-• The **alpha–beta** search algorithm computes the same optimal move as minimax, but achieves much greater efficiency by eliminating subtrees that are provably irrelevant.
+- The **alpha–beta** search algorithm computes the same optimal move as minimax, but achieves much greater efficiency by eliminating subtrees that are provably irrelevant.

-• Usually, it is not feasible to consider the whole game tree (even with alpha–beta), so we
+- Usually, it is not feasible to consider the whole game tree (even with alpha–beta), so we

 need to cut the search off at some point and apply a heuristic **evaluation function** that estimates the utility of a state.

-• Many game programs precompute tables of best moves in the opening and endgame so that they can look up a move rather than search.
+- Many game programs precompute tables of best moves in the opening and endgame so that they can look up a move rather than search.

-• Games of chance can be handled by an extension to the minimax algorithm that eval- uates a **chance node** by taking the average utility of all its children, weighted by the probability of each child.
+- Games of chance can be handled by an extension to the minimax algorithm that evaluates a **chance node** by taking the average utility of all its children, weighted by the probability of each child.

-• Optimal play in games of **imperfect information**, such as Kriegspiel and bridge, re- quires reasoning about the current and future **belief states** of each player.
+- Optimal play in games of **imperfect information**, such as Kriegspiel and bridge, requires reasoning about the current and future **belief states** of each player.
 A simple approximation can be obtained by averaging the value of an action over each possible configuration of missing information.

-• Programs have bested even champion human players at games such as chess, checkers, and Othello.
+- Programs have bested even champion human players at games such as chess, checkers, and Othello.
 Humans retain the edge in several games of imperfect information, such as poker, bridge, and Kriegspiel, and in games with very large branching factors and little good heuristic knowledge, such as Go.

 BIBLIOGRAPHICAL AND HISTORICAL NOTES

 The early history of mechanical game playing was marred by numerous frauds.
 The most notorious of these was Baron Wolfgang von Kempelen’s (1734–1804) “The Turk,” a supposed chess-playing automaton that defeated Napoleon before being exposed as a magician’s trick cabinet housing a human chess expert (see Levitt, 2000).
 It played from 1769 to 1854.
 In 1846, Charles Babbage (who had been fascinated by the Turk) appears to have contributed the first serious discussion of the feasibility of computer chess and checkers (Morrison and Morrison, 1961).
 He did not understand the exponential complexity of search trees, claiming “the combinations involved in the Analytical Engine enormously surpassed any required, even by the game of chess.”
 Babbage also designed, but did not build, a special-purpose machine for playing tic-tac-toe.
 The first true game-playing machine was built around 1890 by the Spanish engineer Leonardo Torres y Quevedo.
 It specialized in the “KRK” (king and rook vs. king) chess endgame, guaranteeing a win with king and rook from any position.

 The minimax algorithm is traced to a 1912 paper by Ernst Zermelo, the developer of modern set theory.
-The paper unfortunately contained several errors and did not describe min- imax correctly.
+The paper unfortunately contained several errors and did not describe minimax correctly.
 On the other hand, it did lay out the ideas of retrograde analysis and proposed (but did not prove) what became known as Zermelo’s theorem: that chess is determined— White can force a win or Black can or it is a draw; we just don’t know which.
 Zermelo says that should we eventually know, “Chess would of course lose the character of a game at all.”
 A solid foundation for game theory was developed in the seminal work _Theory of Games and Economic Behavior_ (von Neumann and Morgenstern, 1944), which included an analysis showing that some games _require_ strategies that are randomized (or otherwise unpredictable).
 See Chapter 17 for more information.

 Bibliographical and Historical Notes 191

 John McCarthy conceived the idea of alpha–beta search in 1956, although he did not publish it.
 The NSS chess program (Newell _et al._, 1958) used a simplified version of alpha– beta; it was the first chess program to do so.
 Alpha–beta pruning was described by Hart and Edwards (1961) and Hart _et al._ (1972).
 Alpha–beta was used by the “Kotok–McCarthy” chess program written by a student of John McCarthy (Kotok, 1962).
 Knuth and Moore (1975) proved the correctness of alpha–beta and analysed its time complexity.
 Pearl (1982b) shows alpha–beta to be asymptotically optimal among all fixed-depth game-tree search algorithms.

-Several attempts have been made to overcome the problems with the “standard ap- proach” that were outlined in Section 5.8.
-The first nonexhaustive heuristic search algorithm with some theoretical grounding was probably B∗ (Berliner, 1979), which attempts to main- tain interval bounds on the possible value of a node in the game tree rather than giving it a single point-valued estimate.
-Leaf nodes are selected for expansion in an attempt to re- fine the top-level bounds until one move is “clearly best.”
+Several attempts have been made to overcome the problems with the “standard approach” that were outlined in Section 5.8.
+The first nonexhaustive heuristic search algorithm with some theoretical grounding was probably B∗ (Berliner, 1979), which attempts to maintain interval bounds on the possible value of a node in the game tree rather than giving it a single point-valued estimate.
+Leaf nodes are selected for expansion in an attempt to refine the top-level bounds until one move is “clearly best.”
 Palay (1985) extends the B∗ idea using probability distributions on values in place of intervals.
 David McAllester’s (1988) conspiracy number search expands leaf nodes that, by changing their values, could cause the program to prefer a new move at the root.
 MGSS∗ (Russell and Wefald, 1989) uses the decision-theoretic techniques of Chapter 16 to estimate the value of expanding each leaf in terms of the expected improvement in decision quality at the root.
 It outplayed an alpha– beta algorithm at Othello despite searching an order of magnitude fewer nodes.
 The MGSS∗

 approach is, in principle, applicable to the control of any form of deliberation.
 Alpha–beta search is in many ways the two-player analog of depth-first branch-and-

 bound, which is dominated by A∗ in the single-agent case.
 The SSS∗ algorithm (Stockman, 1979) can be viewed as a two-player A∗ and never expands more nodes than alpha–beta to reach the same decision.
 The memory requirements and computational overhead of the queue make SSS∗ in its original form impractical, but a linear-space version has been developed from the RBFS algorithm (Korf and Chickering, 1996).
-Plaat _et al._ (1996) developed a new view of SSS∗ as a combination of alpha–beta and transposition tables, showing how to over- come the drawbacks of the original algorithm and developing a new variant called MTD(_f_) that has been adopted by a number of top programs.
+Plaat _et al._ (1996) developed a new view of SSS∗ as a combination of alpha–beta and transposition tables, showing how to overcome the drawbacks of the original algorithm and developing a new variant called MTD(_f_) that has been adopted by a number of top programs.

-D. F. Beal (1980) and Dana Nau (1980, 1983) studied the weaknesses of minimax ap- plied to approximate evaluations.
-They showed that under certain assumptions about the dis- tribution of leaf values in the tree, minimaxing can yield values at the root that are actually _less_ reliable than the direct use of the evaluation function itself.
+D. F. Beal (1980) and Dana Nau (1980, 1983) studied the weaknesses of minimax applied to approximate evaluations.
+They showed that under certain assumptions about the distribution of leaf values in the tree, minimaxing can yield values at the root that are actually _less_ reliable than the direct use of the evaluation function itself.
 Pearl’s book _Heuristics_ (1984) partially explains this apparent paradox and analyzes many game-playing algorithms.
-Baum and Smith (1997) propose a probability-based replacement for minimax, showing that it re- sults in better choices in certain games.
+Baum and Smith (1997) propose a probability-based replacement for minimax, showing that it results in better choices in certain games.
 The expectiminimax algorithm was proposed by Donald Michie (1966).
 Bruce Ballard (1983) extended alpha–beta pruning to cover trees with chance nodes and Hauk (2004) reexamines this work and provides empirical results.

-Koller and Pfeffer (1997) describe a system for completely solving partially observ- able games.
+Koller and Pfeffer (1997) describe a system for completely solving partially observable games.
 The system is quite general, handling games whose optimal strategy requires randomized moves and games that are more complex than those handled by any previous system.
 Still, it can’t handle games as complex as poker, bridge, and Kriegspiel.
 Frank _et al._ (1998) describe several variants of Monte Carlo search, including one where MIN has

 complete information but MAX does not.
 Among deterministic, partially observable games, Kriegspiel has received the most attention.
-Ferguson demonstrated hand-derived random- ized strategies for winning Kriegspiel with a bishop and knight (1992) or two bishops (1995) against a king.
+Ferguson demonstrated hand-derived randomized strategies for winning Kriegspiel with a bishop and knight (1992) or two bishops (1995) against a king.
 The first Kriegspiel programs concentrated on finding endgame checkmates and performed AND–OR search in belief-state space (Sakuta and Iida, 2002; Bolognesi and Ciancarini, 2003).
 Incremental belief-state algorithms enabled much more complex midgame checkmates to be found (Russell and Wolfe, 2005; Wolfe and Russell, 2007), but efficient state estimation remains the primary obstacle to effective general play (Parker _et al._, 2005).

-**Chess** was one of the first tasks undertaken in AI, with early efforts by many of the pio- neers of computing, including Konrad Zuse in 1945, Norbert Wiener in his book _Cybernetics_ (1948), and Alan Turing in 1950 (see Turing _et al._, 1953).
+**Chess** was one of the first tasks undertaken in AI, with early efforts by many of the pioneers of computing, including Konrad Zuse in 1945, Norbert Wiener in his book _Cybernetics_ (1948), and Alan Turing in 1950 (see Turing _et al._, 1953).
 But it was Claude Shannon’s article _Programming a Computer for Playing Chess_ (1950) that had the most complete set of ideas, describing a representation for board positions, an evaluation function, quiescence search, and some ideas for selective (nonexhaustive) game-tree search.
 Slater (1950) and the commentators on his article also explored the possibilities for computer chess play.

 D. G. Prinz (1952) completed a program that solved chess endgame problems but did not play a full game.
 Stan Ulam and a group at the Los Alamos National Lab produced a program that played chess on a 6× 6 board with no bishops (Kister _et al._, 1957).
 It could search 4 plies deep in about 12 minutes.
 Alex Bernstein wrote the first documented program to play a full game of standard chess (Bernstein and Roberts, 1958).5

-The first computer chess match featured the Kotok–McCarthy program from MIT (Ko- tok, 1962) and the ITEP program written in the mid-1960s at Moscow’s Institute of Theo- retical and Experimental Physics (Adelson-Velsky _et al._, 1970).
+The first computer chess match featured the Kotok–McCarthy program from MIT (Kotok, 1962) and the ITEP program written in the mid-1960s at Moscow’s Institute of Theoretical and Experimental Physics (Adelson-Velsky _et al._, 1970).
 This intercontinental match was played by telegraph.
 It ended with a 3–1 victory for the ITEP program in 1967.
 The first chess program to compete successfully with humans was MIT’s MACHACK-6 (Greenblatt _et al._, 1967).
 Its Elo rating of approximately 1400 was well above the novice level of 1000.

 The Fredkin Prize, established in 1980, offered awards for progressive milestones in chess play.
 The $5,000 prize for the first program to achieve a master rating went to BELLE